 6. Best mask for when you're feeling off

 While you really shouldn’t travel if you’re feeling ill, sometimes we can get a sore throat or a cough from the AC, dry air, or minor allergies, for example.
 The WiseProtec Anti-Viral Breathe Better Mask contains organic compounds from the camphor tree, used in ayurvedic medicine to treat a sore throat.
 It also contains Echinacea extract to help you with any congestion issues or light coughs.
 This is a great option for anyone traveling long-haul with a sensitive throat or respiratory system!

-Please remember to always check your airline's PPE requirements before heading to the airport.
-The face coverings recommended on this list are not surgical masks, which may be mandatory aboard your flight.
-Most of these masks feature filter pockets into which surgical masks can be inserted, and are all washable.
+Don't forget to check in with your airline's health and safety requirements before heading to the airport.
+The face coverings recommended on this list are not surgical masks (disposable face masks), which may be mandatory aboard your flight.
+Most of these masks feature filter pockets into which surgical masks can be inserted, and are all machine washable.

 Don't forget to sanitize